Coping with inflationary pressures

-Of course, if you are using what is known as a packaging “merchant” – effectively a company reselling products manufactured by a third party, then they will be experiencing all of the same issues that you may be.
+Of course, if you are using what is known as a packaging “merchant” – effectively a company reselling products manufactured by a third party – they are experiencing all the same issues you may be.

-This where price rises (or at least a proportion of them) get passed on to you.
+This scenario sees price rises (or at least a proportion) being passed on quickly to customers.

-By working directly with a packaging manufacturer, you can effectively cut out the middle man and can often achieve much more favourable pricing.
+Working directly with a packaging manufacturer can effectively cut out the “middle-man” and often achieve much more favourable pricing.

 However, from a long-term perspective, this can make serious inroads into reducing the average cost of your packaging.

 If you purchase through a re-seller rather than a manufacturer, they may pass on general increases whilst maintaining their margins.

 Perhaps the only completely avoidable issues that many businesses face are using packaging which is over-specified, is not suited to specific products or markets, or is simply inefficient.

 So it is worth considering that if you can’t reduce the cost of your packaging, one alternative is to use less of it.